CycloneDX/license-scanner/README.md

 ok      github.com/CycloneDX/license-scanner/resources  0.278s
 ```

-## Importing SPDX license templates
+## Importing license templates

 **_license-scanner_ includes a default current release of SPDX license templates already imported**.
-You would only use this import process if you want to download and work with an alternate version (e.g. newer or older than the one that is currently included).

-_license-scanner_ will copy, preprocess, and validate files from an SPDX license list release.
-These files include templates, metadata, and license text.
+If you want to download and work with an alternate version (e.g. newer or older than the one that is currently included), you can import them. _license-scanner_ also supports custom policies.
+These can be used to extend the SPDX standard templates with policies for your organization.
+In both cases, importing will copy, preprocess, and validate the files to ensure they are ready for use.

-Imported SPDX templates will be automatically copied into your *resources* directory using the following directory naming convention:
+Imported SPDX templates (and generated precheck files) will be copied into a destination specified by the --spdxPath or --spdx argument.

-* **`resources/spdx/<versionDir>`**
-    * where `<versionDir>` is set by the `--spdx <versionDir>` command-line flag
+* `--spdx <subDir>`: The destination must be an empty or non-existent directory under `resources/spdx/`.
+These templates will be available as embedded resources when you scan for licenses using the same `--spdx <subDir>` flag.

+* `--spdxPath <path>`: The destination must be an empty or non-existent directory.
+These copied templates and precheck files will not be available as embedded resources, but can be used when you scan for licenses using the `--spdxPath <path>` flag to read this external directory.

+Imported custom policies (and generated precheck files) will be copied into a destination specified by the --customPath or --custom argument.

+* `--custom <subDir>`: The destination must be an empty or non-existent directory under `resources/custom/`.
+These policies will be available as embedded resources when you scan for licenses using the same `--custom <subDir>` flag.

+* `--customPath <path>`: The destination must be an empty or non-existent directory.
+These copied policies and precheck files will not be available as embedded resources, but can be used when you scan for licenses using the `--customPath <path>` flag to read this external directory.

+When importing, only one of `--spdx, --spdxPath, --custom, --customPath` can be used.
+This will be the destination for the file files copied from the `--addAll <directory>`.
+When scanning for licenses, you can combine one set of SPDX templates specified by `--spdx` or `--spdxPath` with one set of custom policies specified by `--custom` or `--customPath`.

 #### Steps